DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **macOS**

 On macOS the shortcuts come with the .app extension and are actually directories rather than files.
 They work exactly as regular shortcuts though.
 Unless you already have shortcuts available for your games, then go into Steam, right click on a game and select _Manage_ followed by _Add desktop shortcut_.
-Then move these .app directories to the ~/ROMs/steam directory.
+Then move these .app directories to the ~/ROMs/steam directory or import them using the game importer.
 You should have something like the following after making these steps:

 ```
 ~/ROMs/steam/Axiom Verge.app/